-802.11 Interim and Plenary sessions start with an opening plenary meeting followed by previously scheduled TG, SG, and/or SC meetings.
+802.18 Interim and Plenary sessions start with an opening plenary meeting.
 Midway through the week a mid session plenary meeting is held.
-TG, SG, and/or SC meetings continue.
-The CAC meets typically Sunday evening and Thursday evening.
 A final closing plenary meeting is held to close the session.
 Start times and end times are published at least 30 days in advance.
-Active 802.11 WG session hours are defined from 8:00 am until 9:30 pm from the beginning of the 802.11 WG Opening Plenary through the end of the 802.11 WG Closing Plenary.
+Active 802.18 TAG session hours are defined from 8:00 am until 9:30 pm from the beginning of the 802.18 TAG Opening Plenary through the end of the 802.18 TAG Closing Plenary.

 Session Logistics